SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Related Work

-Deep learning has been significantly advanced with the development of supervised learning models like ResNet \cite{resnet}, MobileNet \cite{MobileNets}, and TextCNN \cite{textcnn}, which excel in multiple tasks across image processing, object detection, and natural language processing.
+Deep learning has been significantly advanced with the development of supervised learning models like ResNet \cite{resnet} and MobileNet \cite{MobileNets}, which excel in multiple tasks across image processing and object detection.
 These models share a common architecture: chain-like structures where components are sequentially linked, facilitating a systematic enhancement of feature extraction.
 For instance, ResNet utilizes residual blocks connected by skip connections to tackle the vanishing gradient problem in deep networks, while MobileNet is optimized for mobile environments with streamlined CNN structures.
-TextCNN revolutionizes text classification by applying convolutional layers directly to text, capturing various n-gram features with global max-pooling.
 Although highly effective in recognizing patterns from vast labeled datasets, this reliance on extensive labeled data can limit their adaptability and generalization in new, less structured environments.

-Unsupervised learning models, such as Variational Autoencoders (VAEs) \cite{vae} and Generative Adversarial Networks (GANs) \cite{gan}, play a key role in understanding the inherent structure and distribution of data without explicit labels, with applications ranging from image generation to style transfer.
-However, they often fall short in task-specific applications like classification.
-In contrast, Transformers \cite{vaswani2017attention}, particularly with their self-attention capabilities, have revolutionized neural language processing and speech understanding.
-Notable implementations like BERT \cite{bert}, which utilizes multi-head and self-attention, have set new benchmarks in processing long documents.
-Vision Transformer (ViT) \cite{vit} extends this approach to image classification, achieving remarkable results after pre-training on the large-scale JFT dataset, although it struggles with limited data and generality \cite{wu2021cvt}.
+Pre-trained models, such as Variational Autoencoders (VAEs) \cite{vae} and Generative Adversarial Networks (GANs) \cite{gan}, play a key role in understanding the inherent structure and distribution of data.
+These models are often pre-trained on large datasets to learn rich representations, with applications ranging from image generation to style transfer.
+While effective for representation learning, their direct application to task-specific classification can be limited.
+In contrast, Transformer architectures \cite{vaswani2017attention}, particularly with their self-attention capabilities, have revolutionized various domains.
+Vision Transformer (ViT) \cite{vit} extends this approach to image classification, achieving remarkable results after pre-training on large-scale datasets, although it struggles with limited data and generality \cite{wu2021cvt}.